 By the time I was in Yr 11, I was doing Yr 12 English and the school considered I should go to university a year early, but deciding against it at that time, leaving me with little to do, I was asked to tutor some lessons and then I had a term and a bit off before doing my Yr 12 exams, during which time I worked voluntarily as a teacher’s aide at my former primary school and began writing intensively.
 A novel about white and first peoples’ experiences in the north-west is still a work in progress and a lighter work I began researching at the time, an adventure novel with a message, “Katajarri”, I only just completed a few years ago!

 I refused to be forced to divide myself between science and the humanities, so I decided to specialise in humanities at school (English, English Literature, History and Economics) with double Biology and Human Biology, before studying science at university.
 Along with my love of physics and astronomy, aided by the dazzling Pilbara skies, pivotal intellectual experiences for me were understanding the mechanisms of DNA and exploring the micro and macro worlds beyond immediate experience.
-Literarily, I noticed Shakespeare, Marlowe and Thomas Hardy, while Faulkner’s “As I Lay Dying” demonstrated the universality of the human experience beneath our often ridiculous surfaces, Patrick White’s “Voss” impressed with its incisive imagery, Lee’s “To Kill a Mockingbird” made great contemporary literature excitingly and immediately relevant and Kafka’s dairies echoed, in reverse, my experience of life in a cultural desert.
+Literarily, I noticed Shakespeare, Marlowe and Thomas Hardy, while Faulkner’s “As I Lay Dying” demonstrated the universality of the human experience beneath our often ridiculous surfaces, Patrick White’s “Voss” impressed with its incisive imagery and Lee’s “To Kill a Mockingbird” made great contemporary literature excitingly and immediately relevant.
 Augmented by “100 Great Science Fiction Short Short Stories”, Homer’s “Odyssey” has remained by my bedside for all time.

 During that time I decided to solve the world’s energy crisis.
 As part of this modest endeavour I dragged friends into “assisting” me in experiments measuring the energy content in blades of spinifex.
 This was superseded by an intention to make a fortune writing anonymously so I could solve the energy crisis by funding nuclear fusion research.
 As with that, my attempts to solve world hunger and save the environment are also still works in progress.

-I studied science at uni, mainly biology and astronomy, and during which time I was on the Biological Society Committee and Secretary of the uni Astronomical Society, while also becoming a writer and “doing” music.
+I studied science at uni, during which time I was on the Biological Society Committee and Secretary of the uni Astronomical Society, while also becoming a writer and “doing” music.

 Although I saw many great performances, ironically, my most sublime operatic experience was hearing “Parsifal” for the first time, when in 1982, I heard Knappertsbusch’s 1961 Bayreuth performance on excellent audio equipment in the university library.
 The Prelude to Peri/Caccini/Rinnucinis’ “Euridice”, to me is, while the first extant, still one of the best bits of opera.
 Other preferred opera recordings from the time were Tebaldi and del Monacos’ “Otello” and live “Forza del Destino”, Alarie and Simoneaus’ “Pearl Fishers”, Birgit Nilsson’s “Fidelio”, Nilsson and Geddas’ or Domingo’s “Turandot”, Callas and de Stefanos’ “Tosca”, Dame Kiri and Kathleen Battles’ “Rosenkavalier”, Bairstow and Vickers’ “Samson et Dalila” and Sutherland’s “Lucia”, “Trovatore” and “Norma”, among everything else she did so brilliantly.
 Outside of opera, Bach, Handel, Beethoven, Grieg, Borodin and the allegro con fuoco from Tchaikovsky’s 4th and his violin concerto filled the house.
-[I was well-supported in music and at 2MBS-FM but other interests meant I would not have the time to do a professional career justice and backstage politics, including the sabotage of Rita Hunter by a small but particularly vicious party, made such a career choice somewhat distasteful to me at that time.]
+[I was well-supported in music and at 2MBS-FM but other interests meant I would not have the time to do a professional career justice and backstage politics, including the sabotage of the outstanding Wagnerian soprano, Rita Hunter, made such a career choice somewhat distasteful to me at that time.]

 The ‘70s and ‘80s was a time of great Australian TV and movie productions as Australia was enjoying a re-emerging sense of its own identity and history.
 “The Getting of Wisdom” stands out for me and I’ll never forget seeing the poignantly beautiful “We of the Never-Never” in 1982, when for the first and only time in my personal experience, an ordinary Australian audience at an ordinary screening at a cinema in George St, Sydney, broke into spontaneous applause for a movie.